CALLAN NUNS BLAZE A TRAIL DOWN UNDER

 To be continued…

-(My book Invaders tells the story of how a small band of men and women stood up to the most powerful army on earth.
+(My book Invaders tells the story of how a small band of men and women stood up to one of the most powerful armies on earth.
 It’s available in all Kilkenny bookshops and from Amazon).